 Like when you copy and paste.
 Have both Finder windows open.

-The Finder window where you’re going to drag your file from.
-And the finder window open on your SanDisk SSD.
+Both the Finder window where you’re going to drag your file from.
+And the Finder window open on your SanDisk flash drive.

 Click on the file you want to drag and drop.

 Shift and Click on all the files if there are a few.
 Or create a selection window just like in copy and pasting.

 Then click to hold down your cursor key on your file.
 And while holding down move your cursor to the Finder window on your SanDisk.